ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 Definition of ABI-Compatibility for Atomic Operations
 -----------------------------------------------------

-*A compiler that implements the above set of Mappings and special cases is ABI-Compatible with respect to other compilers that implement the Mappings and special cases.*
+*A compiler that implement these Mappings and special cases is ABI-Compatible with respect to other compilers that implement the Mappings and special cases.*

 We impose some constraints on this definition: